 Tagliatelle or Tortelloni al Ragù.

 Forget spaghetti bolognese.
 Unlearn it, foodies.
 (Yes, I know it hurts.)
 It’s not the real deal.
-The spaghetti bolognese I’ve always known is meaty and tomatoe-y – shout out if you also called it “red sauce” as a kid – but Bologna’s historic tagliatelle al ragù recipe is more meat-based and way chiller on the tomatoes (i.e. it’s not red).
+The spaghetti bolognese I’ve always known is meaty and tomatoe-y – shout out if you also called it “pasta with red sauce” as a kid – but Bologna’s historic tagliatelle al ragù recipe is more meat-based and way chiller on the tomatoes (i.e. it’s not red).
 And it’s delicious.
 Like to die for.
 The dish is traditionally made with tagliatelle, sort of like a fettucine, but I actually tried it with stuffed tortelloni, basically a tortellini’s big brother.
 I nearly wept.

 Man, the bolognese are ’bout their mortadella.
 On my first night in Bologna, I walked into a deli where I was carefully explained the importance of mortadella while handed a pamphlet on its history.
 Pamphlet and mortadella panini in hand, I proceeded to fortuitously stumble upon the picturesque Piazza Maggiore, sit down on the cathedral steps, and eat.
 Yum.
 This was one of my favorite memories from my trip to Bologna.
 So, what is mortadella?
 It’s essentially a large pork sausage, usually cut and served as cold cuts.
 The characteristic spots in the pink meat come from fat and other ingredients that may be added, like pistachios.
 Mortadella may not be as internationally popular as its counterpart prosciutto, but it has a special place on this Bologna foodie guide.
 Mortadella Bologna is officially protected by regulation, meaning it has to be produced according to certain processes and only in specific regions of Italy.
 Some say that mortadella is the predecessor to American bologna (baloney), which would explain the name and the similarities between the two meats – although mortadella is way better.